corsen2000/vim-mode-tutor/tour.md

 # Editing (Section 2)

+Everything in this section can be done without leaving command mode.
+If you are not in command mode, you can enter it by pressing escape.

 ## Character deletion
 * x -> delete character at the cursor
 * X -> delete the character before the cursor (backspace)